Among Giants and “Bucket List” Hikers in a Dryer Rainforest

 Olympic History and Features

 Olympic Wilderness has four major temperate rainforest valleys: the Hoh, Queets, Quinault, and Bogchiel.
-Lower reaches contain old-growth forest including western red cedar, Sitka spruce, Douglas fir, bigleaf maple, and western hemlock trees—many up to 500 years old with cedar up to 1000 years old—offering a glimpse of what the entire peninsula was like before logging began.
+Lower reaches contain old-growth forest including western red cedar, Sitka spruce, Douglas-fir, bigleaf maple, and western hemlock trees—many up to 500 years old with cedar up to 1000 years old—offering a glimpse of what the entire peninsula was like before logging began.
 Glaciated ridges, basins, and passes separate river valleys.
 The park also includes a large stretch of coastal wilderness with upland forest regrowth of about 100-year-old Sitka spruce.

-Rugged ridges and river cathedrals: Skyline, North Fork Quinault and Elwha
+Rugged ridges and river cathedrals: Skyline, North Fork Quinault, and Elwha

 To start our trip, we drove through late summer chaos around Lake Quinault to camp at primitive North Fork campground with brief hike up North Fork Quinault.
-Waking to wet tent from coastal fog, we left our vehicle at Irely Trailhead, start for Skyline Trail.
+Waking to wet tent from coastal fog, we left our vehicle at Irely Trailhead, start of Skyline Trail.
 A local driver would pick up our vehicle, park it at home, and leave it on our return morning at Graves Creek Trailhead.Good trail ascended gently through large trees, boggy terrain inhabited by frogs of all sizes and colors, and past “Irely Lake” (apparently shallow reservoir, now boggy area with some stumps and dead trees showing a waterline on lower trunk).
 Trail crews had carved out with chainsaws a “tunnel” walkway through a giant red cedar log.
 Ring count indicated about 1000 years.

-Trail neglect met us at Big Creek: a washed-out bridge was replaced by route marked with cairns to hop across creek on rock piles, logs, and boulders, then a slidy crawl up log-strewn muddy cliff to rejoin trail.
-Trail after was fair grade but washed out all the way to the basin.
+Trail neglect met us at Big Creek: a washed-out bridge was replaced by route marked with cairns to hop across on rock piles, logs, and boulders, then a slidy crawl up log-strewn muddy cliff to rejoin trail.
+Trail after was fair grade but washed out all the way to basin.
 We met a large group from Elwha River finishing Skyline Trail and were passed by young woman with light pack seemingly “on mission.”

 We left camp next morning in wet fog; contour trail became steep route between little basins.
 As fog burned off, we saw rocky peaks, canyons below, tarns, and a black bear scarfing down huckleberries.
-We were tempted to stay on scenic Skyline.
-But a group about our age complained about rough route (“climbing up waterfalls”) that took three days from Low Divide.
+We were tempted to stay on scenic Skyline, but a group about our age complained about rough route (“climbing up waterfalls”) that took three days from Low Divide.
 We were locked in with reservations for lodging and shuttle and could not afford two extra days.

 We headed down Elips Creek and soon regretted it (later learned that Park Service may close this unmaintained trail).
 After brushy basin through tasty huckleberries, trail descended into forest; we clambered over giant logs or around on steep slopes.
 I was insulted by new Elips Creek sign at river junction.
 Two miles up and down around roaring side creek crossings on high bridges, we camped in a small flat just below Trapper Shelter.

-Grey Wolf-Dosewallips-Quinault: Labor Day loops, “enchanted” crowds
+Gray Wolf-Dosewallips-Quinault: Labor Day loops, “enchanted” crowds

 As we snuggled in sleeping bags on a cold morning, I heard someone walking past our tent.
 We followed his footprints all day; perhaps a weekend hiker headed out Dosewallips.
 The trail climbed along the river, crossing several times on logs or planks.
-At 6,200 feet the stark pass was a highlight; a few yards down were stunning views of Mount Olympus glaciers 20 miles west.
+At 6200 feet the stark pass was a highlight; a few yards down were stunning views of Mount Olympus glaciers 20 miles west.

 We met a cheery young woman on the long switchbacks to Dosewallips.
 She said she did the high country but saw very little in the rain and the fog; Cameron Pass was “straight down.”
 I felt better about hiking mellow river trails.
 We had a beautiful big camp to ourselves on Deception Creek above Dosewallips with ample huckleberries.

 On early trek out I stopped by the closed-up Chalet—once a private resort.
-The Park Service uses it for emergency shelter and storage.
+Park Service uses it for emergency shelter and storage.
 I passed about 30 tents, on the river beach, in meadows, and in the trees.
 Campers were just stirring.
 Down river I saw a big owl flitting among the ghostly “enchanted” hardwoods.

-Olympus Guard Station Camp on the river was deserted except for one tent on the east side near a shuttered guard station and a shelter.
+On the river, Olympus Guard Station Camp was deserted except for one tent on the east side near a shuttered guard station and a shelter.
 We camped in a group campsite on the west end in big spruce trees.

 Trail passed turnoff to Sol Duc high country, then Lewis Meadows with about 20 tents.
-We were later passed by day hikers from Lewis: father and son and then our female friends from day before.
+We were later passed by day-hikers from Lewis: father and son and then our female friends from day before.
 One, a physician’s assistant (PA), was a bit worried about David’s eye.

 We met several groups coming out; one woman mentioned a “sketchy ladder.”
 I thought she was referring to a route up Mount Olympus after Glacier Meadows.

-Trail climbed to views of Elk Lake, shelter, and a few tents; it then climbed steeply, contouring far above Glacier Creek cascading right out of glaciers we could glimpse through fog on Mount Olympus Peaks.
-We met the two guys returning to Lewis Meadows and other hikers, one mentioned a grouse and chicks we did not see.
+Trail climbed to views of Elk Lake, shelter, and a few tents; it then climbed steeply, contouring far above Glacier Creek—cascading right out of glaciers—we could glimpse through fog on Mount Olympus peaks.
+We met the two guys returning to Lewis Meadows and other hikers; one mentioned a grouse and chicks we did not see.
 The trail was a thin contour around side canyons with skittery drops and climbs.
-On the next drainage we saw the ladder.
-Indeed sketchy.
-You had to inch out on a sliver of trail to ladder with top stretched about a foot above ground and descend more than 200 feet on wooden steps secured to cables suspended down slumped hillside.
+On the next drainage we saw the ladder—indeed sketchy.
+You had to inch out on a sliver of trail to ladder with top stretched about a foot aboveground, and descend more than 200 feet on wooden steps secured to cables suspended down slumped hillside.

 Down further I saw the grouse sauntering along, no chicks in sight.
-She strolled down a ways then plopped off the trail.
+She strolled down a ways, then plopped off the trail.
 Almost to the lake, the two young women overtook us.
-They did the ladder, yes it was sketchy.
-Turns out one worked for Park Service at visitor center, so no doubt peer pressure required completing the hike; but they had many miles in the dark back to camp.
+They did the ladder—yes, it was sketchy.
+Turns out one worked for Park Service at visitor center, so no doubt peer pressure required completing the hike, but they had many miles in the dark back to camp.

 We had a leisurely last day to Five-Mile Island.
 We met 36 people headed up; our timing was perfect between crowds!
 I did not envy the few planning to backpack to Glacier Meadows taking packs down the ladder.
 Our PA/park duo eventually caught us, but they kept stopping and we kept passing them.
-They were very tired from the long day hike!
-They were college buddies from the south; the PA had flown to Washington to visit her parkie friend.
+They were very tired from the long day-hike!
+They were college buddies from the South; the PA had flown to Washington to visit her parkie friend.
 No wonder the gabfest.

-Five-Mile Island was swarming with day hikers but only one camp, near the river: two women from Texas (and later two more women camped on river); we found a site in the trees.
+Five-Mile Island was swarming with day-hikers but only one camp, near the river: two women from Texas (and later two more women) camped on river; we found a site in the trees.
 We went to the river to use our inReach satellite phone (David checked in nightly with our daughter) and saw big steelhead and bigger salmon making their way up a side riffle around the island.
 A giant red fish would linger, then launch himself into flight up the rapids with a huge rush of water.

 Our Park Service trail buddy was behind the front counter but too busy with Junior Ranger program to chat.
 We left for parking lot to change clothes and repack for last section of trip.

 Karen met us in Forks and dropped us off at Third Beach trailhead.
 She thought it was unsafe to leave a vehicle overnight and would drop ours off the last morning of our coast trip.
 Since she had worked on the Hoh River Trail, I asked about the “sketchy ladder.”
-She said that section of trail was always washing out and “we were always putting up ladders.”The trail was graveled old (probably logging) road through second-growth Sitka spruce forest then steep drop to Third Beach for evening camp.
+She said that section of trail was always washing out and “we were always putting up ladders.”Trail was graveled old (probably logging) road through second-growth Sitka spruce forest then steep drop to Third Beach for evening camp.
 (Since the coast was added to Park in 1953, the uniform upland forest may have been a plantation.)
-Day hikers left before dark with a few camps remaining.
+Day-hikers left before dark with a few camps remaining.
 We enjoyed sunset from our camp among driftwood and big rocks out of the wind.

 At end of trip, we stayed at a resort cabin a few miles out of Forks; for our last night on Olympic Peninsula, we bought groceries in town and feasted on steak, baked potatoes, salad, and blueberry pie—to celebrate our first visit 45 years ago.
 On a partly sunny evening with no rain in sight, we could have made dinner outside!